-they have no more than two (2) absences and have an A average one (1) absence and a B average no absences and a C average
+- they have no more than two (2) absences and have an A average

+- one (1) absence and a B average

+- no absences and a C average

-FOR Grades 9-12: Average of both nine weeks along with absences of both nine weeks will determine exemptions of second and fourth nine week tests.
+For Grades 5-8: Nine Weeks average along with semester absences will determine exemptions.
+For a Semester class in Grades 9-12: Average of both nine weeks along with absences of both nine weeks will determine exemptions of second and fourth nine week tests.